CLIUtils/CLI11/README.md

 - `.allow_extras()`: Do not throw an error if extra arguments are left over.
 - `.positionals_at_end()`: Specify that positional arguments occur as the last arguments and throw an error if an unexpected positional is encountered.
-- `.prefix_command()`: Like `allow_extras`, but stop immediately on the first unrecognized item.
+- `.prefix_command()`: Like `allow_extras`, but stop processing immediately on the first unrecognized item.
+All subsequent arguments are placed in the remaining_arg list.
   It is ideal for allowing your app or subcommand to be a "prefix" to calling another app.
 - `.usage(message)`: 🆕 Replace text to appear at the start of the help string after description.